arnsg/SecDefender/README.md

 Description of the content:

-"FL_Appendix.pdf": contains the DNN model architectures used for the different datasets and provides a comprehensive exploration of the effectiveness and positive results of the proposed methid utilizing ASR (Attack Success Rate) and TMR (Traget Misclassification Rate) metrics.
+"SecDefender_Appendix.pdf": contains the DNN model architectures used for the different datasets and provides a comprehensive exploration of the effectiveness and positive results of the proposed methid utilizing ASR (Attack Success Rate) and TMR (Traget Misclassification Rate) metrics.

 List of Authors: